We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 These rings feature colored gemstones in the halo, instead of diamonds.
-This white gold ring is a beautiful example of a sapphire and diamond double halo.
+This white gold ring on Blue Nile is a beautiful example of a sapphire and diamond double halo.

-With hidden halos, the loop of diamonds sits below the center diamond, such as in this petite pavé crown diamond engagement ring.
+With hidden halos, the loop of diamonds sits below the center diamond, such as in this petite pavé crown diamond engagement ring from Blue Nile.

 Halo engagement ring examples:

 View more in recently purchased diamond engagement rings from our top-rated retailers here.

 Every setting has its advantages and disadvantages.
 Halo rings are beautiful choices in many shapes and designs (also check out a special type – flower enagagement ring style).
 The following list can help you decide if it’s the right style for you.

 Halo rings cost anywhere from $500 to $15,000 for the setting on average — based on the number of stones, style, and precious metal.
 After choosing a center diamond, your ring’s total cost will be calculated.
-In general, you can find halo rings for every budget, such as this classic halo setting for $690 and this twist halo ring that costs $1,450.
+In general, you can find halo rings for every budget, such as this classic halo setting from Blue Nile for $690 and this twist halo ring from Blue Nile that costs $1,450.